heatcrypto/heatwallet/README.md

 ## Installation

+NOTE: To install and run the optional included heatledger server (full node) you need Java JDK 1.8 or higher installed.
+Note that JDK is different from standard java distributions.

+To install JDK on Ubuntu use sudo apt-get install default-jdk package.
+For other platforms please look here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Our wallet desktop software is available in two flavors;

   1. HEAT Wallet - The full version (**with** HEAT cryptocurrency server, you can operate your own server node, be part of the p2p network and mine blocks)